GeorgeM2000/Arduino/README.md

 ---

-## Description
+# Description

-This repository contains various arduino projects.
-The description for each project is present in the arduino files.
+This repository contains arduino related content and projects.
+The description for each project is present in the folders.